Ngari (Ali) Travel Guide

 Administrative Division: 7 counties (Gar, Burang, Zada, Rutog, Ge'gyai, Gerze, Coqen)

-Location: This Prefecture stands in western Tibet Autonomous Region, southwest frontier of China.
-It neighbors Xinjiang Uygur Autonomous Region in the north and Shigatse and Nakchu in the east.
-Furthermore, it has a total frontier of 1,116 kilometers (693 miles) bordering upon India and Nepal in the South and Kashmir in the west.
+Ngari (Ali) stands in western Tibet Autonomous Region, southwest frontier of China.
+It neighbors Xinjiang to the north and Shigatse and Nachu to the east.
+Furthermore, it has a total frontier of 1,116 kilometers (693 miles) bordering upon India and Nepal in the south and Kashmir to the west.

 Ruins of Guge Kingdom was constructed on a mountain 18 kilometers (11 miles) west of Zada (Zhada) County.
 During the 10th Century to 17th Century, Guge Kingdom created a brilliant history.
 Hundreds of rooms and caves are built on the mountain 300 meters (984 feet) above the mountain foot.
 After its national destruction, frescos in temples on the mountainside about Sakyamuni, the king and queen of the Guge are the most precious treasure the lost kingdom left behind.

-Other Scenic Spots: Mt.
-Kailash and Lake Manasarova (They are considered as the 'Sacred Mountain' and 'Holy Lake' by Hinduism, Buddhism, Jainism and Bon both located in Burang or Pulan County); Bangong Tso Lake at Rutog County.
+Mount Kailash and Lake Manasarova: They are considered as the 'Sacred Mountain' and 'Holy Lake' by Hinduism, Buddhism, Jainism and Bon both located in Burang or Pulan County;

 Due to the 'Sacred Mountain' and 'Holy Lake', Burang is drawing increasingly more attention of visitors.
 It is about 400 kilometers (249 miles) from Shiquanhe Town, and only 20 kilometers (12 miles) from Sino-Nepal boundary in neighborhood of India.
 Pilgrims and peddlers often choose this port entering Tibet.